Accident at Work Claims Solicitors

 Will I have to pay legal fees?

 - Speak with our experts at Waldrons and we can advise you whether your claim has reasonable prospects of success.
 If your case does have reasonable prospects we can discuss offering you a Conditional Fee Agreement, more commonly known as a No Win No Fee Agreement.
 A No Win No Fee Agreement means that you pay nothing up front, and nothing if your claim is unsuccessful.
-If you win your case the Defendant will pay most of your legal fees and the remainder shall be deducted from your compensation.
+If you win your case you may be entitled to recover some or all of your costs from the Defendant.
+Waldrons may apply a success fee to the legal costs incurred on your behalf this sum can never be more than 25% of your award for your injury or past losses and expenses.

 What losses can I claim?